FAQ + Contact

 How do I submit manuscripts for publication by Microcosm?

-Microcosm specializes in DIY (Do-It-Yourself) goods that focus on the reader and teach self-empowerment.
-We publish unique titles about self-empowerment and have four lists: DIY (bicycling, how-to, hands-on skills, etc), Real World (education, history, relationships, etc), Vegan Cookbooks, and nonfiction graphic novels.
+Microcosm specializes in nonfiction DIY (Do-It-Yourself) goods that focus on the reader and teach self-empowerment.
+Think of the benefits that your book offers to the reader.
+We have four lists: DIY (bicycling, making something, how-to, hands-on skills, etc), Real World (education, history, music, relationships, etc), Vegan Cookbooks, and Comics Journalism.
 We love books where we discover interest in a new topic because of the way information is presented.

 To submit: If you have an appropriate manuscript or idea, tell us, in five seconds, what benefit(s) your book offers to a reader and how it's unique from similar titles in print (pro tip: research what's out there already on Amazon and Google).
 Keep it to one or two sentences.
 Include three similar titles we've recently published in your pitch.
 Use the "send us a note" link (above) and we'll ask for more if it fits where we're headed!